SeanP94/careerWebsite/README.md

 ---
 TODO:
-- Relearn SQLAlchemy and integrate it and fill the DB (Temporarily use Sqlite, use Postgres)
+- Relearn SQLAlchemy and integrate it and fill the DB (Temporarily use Sqlite, use Postgres later)
 - - Then go back and create a better Resume html form
-- Create Website typical layout html
-- - Build main page (Make it kind of like a Blog)

 ---
 DONE:
 - Resume Layout complete!
 - - TODO: Awaiting SQL integration before making HTML more templated.

+- generic.html as the generic html page.